corda/corda-docs-portal/content/en/platform/corda/4.11/community/api-flows.md

 #### Two Phase Finality

-From Corda 4.11 onwards, the finality protocol has changed to improve resilience and recoverability.
+From Corda 4.11 on, the finality protocol has changed to improve resilience and recoverability.

 `FinalityFlow` will now:
-- record the transaction locally without a notary signature.
+* Record the transaction locally without a notary signature.
-- broadcast the un-notarised transaction to other participants (for recording)
+* Broadcast the unnotarized transaction to other participants (for recording).
-- send the transaction to the chosen notary and obtain a signature if the transaction is valid
+* Send the transaction to the chosen notary, and obtain a signature if the transaction is valid.
-- finalise the transaction locally with the notary signature
+* Finalize the transaction locally with the notary signature.
-- broadcast the notary signature to other participants (for finalisation)
+* Broadcast the notary signature to other participants for finalization.

 `ReceiveFinalityFlow` will now:
-- receive and record the un-notarised transaction locally
+* Receive and record the unnotarized transaction locally.
-- await receipt of the notary signature
+* Await receipt of the notary signature.
-- finalise the transaction locally with the notary signature
+* Finalize the transaction locally with the notary signature.

-Additional flow transaction recovery metadata is stored upon recording the un-notarised transaction such that it can be recovered should anything go wrong after this point at either the flow initiator or receiver's side.
+Additional flow transaction recovery metadata is stored upon recording the unnotarized transaction, so that it can be recovered should anything go wrong after this point at either the flow initiator's or the receiver's side.

 For more information, see [Two Phase Finality]({{< relref "../enterprise/two-phase-finality.md" >}}).